doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

        }
    }

-Now, let’s say that we have one form where a logged user can only change his name.
-This specific form does not allow the user to change this city, and the fields of the city are not even rendered in the form.
-Naively, this form would be like this:
+For a form where an authenticated user may only change their name, and it does not allow the user to change the city, and the fields of the city are not rendered in the form, the form would look like this:

 .. code:: php